 Alternatively, data packages start at $29 for 250MB for all plans.
 There are also plans for 500MB, 1GB and 2GB.

 Outgoing calls: as with data charges, prices start at $0.25 per minute and also vary depending on nationality and destination.

 Extras: offers coverage on 150 cruise ships in 380 networks, as well as during some flights.

 KnowRoaming takes a different approach.
 Instead of giving you a new SIM card, it provides a sticker that turns your home SIM into a travel SIM.
 When you’re in a different country, it connects to local networks for voice, messages and data.
-You buy the SIM with some initial credit from Amazon, then added extra credit via the website or app.
+You buy the SIM with some initial credit, then add extra credit via the website or app.